Here are ten things you need to know about your conditional permanent residency after marrying a U.S. Citizen.

 6. Should I continue to gather marital bona fide documents like I did before my green card interview?

 Yes.
 The documented proof of your shared life with your spouse will be needed when you file to take the conditions off of your green card.
 So keep your pictures and proof of joint travel, joint ownership of assets and joint financial documents.
+You should continue to gather these documents after you file your I-751 as you may be called in by USCIS for another interview.
+You will want to have these documents available.
 For more information about the documents you will want to file in your case, you should visit our I-751 page.

 7. Is it easier to remove the conditions on my green card if I file with my spouse?

 8. Can I file to remove the conditions on my green card without my spouse?

 Yes.
 Sadly some marriages don’t last very long and in that situation, you may be able to file a waiver of the joint filing requirement for the I-751.
 If this is your situation do not wait to act.
 I strongly suggest you speak to an experienced immigration attorney, as soon as possible, if you are in this position.
 The attorney can help you decide on the best course of action and help you preserve your rights and remedies.

 9. What kind of waivers are there available?